naveenvase/ParcelCo/README.md

 * Validation/Business logic for identifying best package solution is rules-based and new rules can be added by adding new classes that apply the IRule interface, rather than modifying the class.

 * Solution caters for localised content i.e. user messages, user error messages.
-Resources file for various various languages needs to be completed.
+Resources file for various languages needs to be completed.

 # Parse the Parcel #